openintegrationhub/soap-component/README.md

 # soap-component-java
 ## Description
-The SOAP Component provides the SOAP Web Services work opportunity within a elastic.io flow.
+The SOAP Component provides the SOAP Web Services work opportunity within a open integration hub flow.

 ### Purpose

-As an integration platform, elastic.io should has an opportunity to invoke SOAP Web services over HTTP.
+As an integration platform, open integration hub should has an opportunity to invoke SOAP Web services over HTTP.

 ### How it works
 #### Step 1